-The City is undertaking a Traffic Noise Study, along arterial and collector roads, throughout St. Albert.
-The study will monitor existing noise levels and gather background data that will be used to assess traffic noise impacts, and if there is a need to change current noise policies or engineering standards.
+The City has conducted a Traffic Noise Study, along arterial and collector roads, throughout St. Albert.
+The study monitored existing noise levels and gathered background data that will be used to assess traffic noise impacts, and if there is a need to change current noise policies or engineering standards.
 Results may be used to assess options for noise reduction and identify priority areas.

 The City hired a consultant, GHD Limited, to conduct noise monitoring throughout the City.
 The objective of this project was to collect actual field noise data at typical residential locations in proximity to arterial and collector roadways to determine the existing noise levels as related to traffic.
 The information is proposed to be used to report back on real world condition levels and perform an analysis to identify existing conditions compared to City or industry standards and policy.
 Work involved placing noise monitoring equipment at set distances from roadways and residential properties throughout St. Albert.
 In total, forty-eight locations were selected throughout the city and noise levels were monitored for a 24-hour period at each site.

 The noise monitoring was completed in May and June of 2018, with a compilation of project information, background and study results completed and prepared as a final report.
 The report is currently pending final sign-off from the consultant.
 A link to the report will be provided once it becomes available.

 From the results of the project, and information captured within the City Wide Traffic Noise Monitoring Study report (2018), the next steps involve an expansion of investigation at the specific sites that were reported as experiencing higher levels of noise.
 The objective is to capture the limits (from the singular point to actual “start” and “end” points) of where higher noise levels are being experienced along the roadways.
 Once the larger boundary of issue is defined, a more detailed site investigation and analysis on potential mitigation measures may be applied to reduce noise impacts.